Innovation is hard in the present time. Those who innovate usually get rich and famous.

 Spore has achievements.

 And even World of Warcraft has implemented a per-character achievement system.
-There's a good article about how massive and varied they are here.

 Calling them XBox Avatars:

 Is it an imitation?
 Of course it is!
 Is it bad?
 There's no reason to think it could be, except personal tastes.

 I prefer the actual XBox 360 dashboard, simple, clean and without distraction elements, but as long as my game playing is not affected by this "avatars" it's ok for me.

 Innovation is hard, and feature-copy is the daily basis.
 We should not be alarmed to see it in the videogame world, as this is how everything evolves (when all games do the same, someone finds a fresh idea to rise from the commons).